Loading...

 Here are the questions.

 What alerts Tranio to the dangers of the tremors?
 What were citizens carrying outside of their homes?
-And how is the donkey being used in Livia's house?
+And how was the donkey being used in Livia's house?
 And I'd like you to use your retrieval strategies to find the answers.

 So pause the video here.